jcooper036/corsair/README.md

 - Parse reference CDS Fasta file and gene list
     - the reference CDS file needs to contain ONLY the gene or transcript name in the header
     - genes in the gene list must EXACTLY match a header in the fasta file
-    - for some tools to do this, see:

 - Genome names need to match the clade names in the tree, followed by '_', and need to end as .fasta
     - the genome name has to fit the exact (case sensitve) name give in the tree